catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## Terminology, Similarities, and Differences

-Many concepts translate between Compliant Cloud and Heroku.
+Many concepts translate between The Platform and Heroku.
 Some are a little different, and some have a different name.

 * Your code is built using [buildpacks](/compliant-cloud/articles/buildpacks), the same way as on Heroku.

-* To deploy on Compliant Cloud, you push using [git](https://git-scm.com/).
+* To deploy on The Platform, you push using [git](https://git-scm.com/).

-* Heroku **Application** = Compliant Cloud **Environment**
+* Heroku **Application** = The Platform **Environment**

   On Heroku, you have one repository with one or more Procfile targets.
-On Compliant Cloud, you have one or more **Code Services**, each instance of which is equivalent to a **Dyno** on Heroku.
+On The Platform, you have one or more **Code Services**, each instance of which is equivalent to a **Dyno** on Heroku.
 What this means is that working with multiple codebases that use different buildpacks is easier, and only one Code Service needs to be updated at a time.

 * **Workers**

-  Compliant Cloud supports workers the same way Heroku does - they're invoked out of a Procfile target of your choosing.
+  The Platform supports workers the same way Heroku does - they're invoked out of a Procfile target of your choosing.
 Because there can be more than one code service, however, you choose which code service to launch the worker process out of.

-* Heroku **Addon** = Compliant Cloud **Service**
+* Heroku **Addon** = The Platform **Service**

-  On Compliant Cloud, your databases and caches are dedicated instances called **database services** and **cache services**, running in their own containers within your environment, in the configuration of your choice (either highly-available or single-instance).
+  On The Platform, your databases and caches are dedicated instances called **database services** and **cache services**, running in their own containers within your environment, in the configuration of your choice (either highly-available or single-instance).

-* Heroku **Config Variables** = Compliant Cloud **Environment Variables**
+* Heroku **Config Variables** = The Platform **Environment Variables**

   Same concept, different name.
 Environment Variables can vary between code services.

-* Heroku **Organization Account** = Compliant Cloud **Organization**
+* Heroku **Organization Account** = The Platform **Organization**

-  On Compliant Cloud, each environment belongs to an Organization.
+  On The Platform, each environment belongs to an Organization.
 When Datica provisions an environment for a new customer, we also create an Organization for you, and assign your new environment to that Organization.

 ## 1. Gain Access to your Environment